SamuelDixxon/Radio-Entesari-ECEN489/README.md

 ## Project Description
 - Soldering, testing dynamically and statically, and verifying superheterodyne AM/FM receiver in conjunction with ECEN-489, Wireless Communications course by Dr. Entesari at Texas A&amp;M, and  the ELENCO AM/FM SUPERHET RADIO kit https://shop.elenco.com/consumers/am-fm-radio-kit-combo-ic-transistor.html

+## Glossary of Acronyms
+- RF : Radio Frequency - The frequency at which the signal is transmitted through the medium / channel (air)
+- IF : Intermediate Frequency - The frequency at which teh signal is processed and amplified in the radios electronics ( typically significantly lower than the RF )
+- LO : Local Oscillator - a radio control block needed to down convert the signal from RF to IF ( interesting trigonemtric identity and problem associated here, but more on that later )
+- AFC : Automatic Frequency Control - a control feedback methodology for removing variations in the open loop control path from transmitter to receiver for FM receivers
+- AGC : Automatic Gain Control - a control feedback methodology for removing variations in the open loop control path from transmitter to receiver for AM receivers

 ## Key Takeaways
 - Lab Practicals
   - Soldering approximately 50 total through hole components across AM/FM receiver signal paths, potentiometer volume controller/switch, gang capacitor tuners, and conifugirng/tuning two different antennas for AM/FM respective receivers